percebus/azure-secure-networking-for-devs/docs/tutorial/README.md

 For a **resource group** in **Switzerland North**, the name would be:

-`jcguerrero-hub-switzerlandnorth-1-rg`
+`johndoe-hub-switzerlandnorth-1-rg`

-- `jcguerrero`: The shared prefix for all resources in the deployment.
+- `johndoe`: The shared prefix for all resources in the deployment.
 - `hub`: `hub` or `spoke`
 - `switzerlandnorth`: The regional `location` where the resources are deployed.
 - `1`: Identifier